 “Portrait of Misia Godebska-Sert” by Pierre-Auguste Renoir

 He was a prolific artist who created several thousand paintings.
-The single most extensive collection of his works, about 181 paintings, are part of the Barnes Foundation, in Philadelphia.
+The single most extensive collection of his works, about 181 pictures, is part of the Barnes Foundation in Philadelphia.

 Portrait of Misia Godebska-Sert

 - Year: 1904

 - Dimensions: Height: 92.1 cm (36.2 in); Width: 73 cm (28.7 in)

 - Name: Pierre-Auguste Renoir